 Showcase the revenue potential of account-based marketing

 The focused nature of ABM makes it an efficient revenue driver.
-Highlight these three benefits to get that message across:
+Highlight these three benefits to get that messaging across:

-- Align marketing and sales: With marketing and sales focused on the same target accounts, the company can run coordinated campaigns more likely to perform better.
+- Align sales and marketing teams: With marketing and sales focused on the same target accounts, the company can run coordinated campaigns more likely to perform better.

 - Invest more efficiently: Forget about the spray and pray—ABM arms marketers with a data-driven, prioritized set of accounts to target, enabling them to better allocate their budgets.